 Virus & Marware Test

-In this Avast Secure line review, I checked for any viruses in its download file.
+In this Avast Secure line VPN review Spain, I checked for any viruses in its download file.
 It did NOT contain any viruses.
 This test was performed using VirusTotal which alerts users if there’s a virus in a file.

 Here are the results: